-Social media strategy is a crucial part of any successful business plan.
-With the recent market predictions stressing the importance of social media presence for businesses, it's more important than ever to invest your time and money into marketing your company on social media.
+A clear strategy is a crucial part of any successful business plan when you are considering getting started on social media.
+The recent market predictions stressed the importance of social media presence for businesses.
+It’s more important than ever to invest your time and money into marketing your company on social media.

 Statistics from Social Media Examiner shows that;